voltek62/SentryFeed/README.md

-# cringe-guard
+# cringe-guard 📵

 Control your LinkedIn feed with an LLM of your choice.
 A chrome extension that filters out cringe content (engagement click-bait, promotional content, and low-value off-topic posts etc) on your LinkedIn feed.
 It uses AI to analyse LinkedIn posts in real time and hides cringe worthy content.

-This early prototype demonstrates how AI can empower us to have more control over the content we consume.
+This prototype demonstrates how AI can empower us to have more control over the content we consume.

 ## Demo